stratapp-ai/stratapp-ai.github.io/_blog/3-reasons-why-stratapp-is-the-world-s-best-okr-software-app.md

 - "#okr"
 date: 2020-11-19 06:08:00 +0000
 layout: blog
-title: '3 reasons why #stratapp is the world''s best OKR software app'
+title: '3 reasons #stratapp is the world''s best OKR software app right now'
-sub_heading: why do OKR implementations fail and which is the best OKR software app in the world right now?
+sub_heading: why do OKR implementations fail and which is the best OKR software app?
 video_id: ''
 banner_image: "/uploads/balancing-strategy-and-daily-execution.PNG"
 alt_text: best OKR software app
 slug: best OKR software app
-seo_title: '3 reasons why #stratapp is the world''s best OKR software app'
+seo_title: '3 reasons #stratapp is the world''s best OKR software app right now'
 seo_description: 'Why do OKR implementations fail and which is the best OKR software app in the world right now?
 There are 3 reasons why #stratapp is the world''s best OKR software application.'